apache/incubator-xtable/website/docs/hms.md

    you can follow the steps in [this](https://link-to-how-to/create-dataset.md) tutorial to set it up.
 2. A compute instance where you can run Apache Spark.
 This can be your local machine, docker, or a distributed system like Amazon EMR, Cloud Dataproc etc.
+   This is a required step to register the table in HMS using a Spark client.
-3. Clone the onetable github [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps here.
+3. Clone the Onetable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://link/to/installation/page)
 4. This guide also assumes that you have configured the Hive Metastore locally or on EMR/Cloud Dataproc and is already running.

 ## Steps
 ### Running sync
-Create `my_config.yaml` in the cloned onetable directory.
+Create `my_config.yaml` in the cloned Onetable directory.

 <Tabs
 groupId="table-format"